andersonlribeiro/challenge/README.md

 Topic | fulfilment criteria | points
 --- | --- | ---
-source control | is using a source control system mercurial, cvs, git ... | 20 Continuous Integrating | using CI for automating tests, deploy, quality checks | 15 Documentation | has a README describing what it does, how to set it up, comments/docs in code where required | 15 Server automation | is familiar with server setup automation | 15
+Source control | is using a source control system mercurial, cvs, git ... | 20 Continuous Integrating | using CI for automating tests, deploy, quality checks | 15 Documentation | has a README describing what it does, how to set it up, comments/docs in code where required | 15 Server automation | is familiar with server setup automation | 15